 “The soul has not yet returned.”

 Not all of the resurrected, however, conducted themselves with such docility.
 Within a few weeks, Lucien’s parents wished their son had not come back.
-The interruption of their grief by that misshapen and savage creature opened their eyes to the divine meaning of existence, and they repented the monstrosity they had committed.
+The interruption of their grief by that misshapen and savage creature opened their eyes to the divine meaning of existence, and they came to repent the monstrosity they had committed.
 In desperation they sought out the magician, but he refused to show himself before them again.

 “Whoever undoes my work gives his days in exchange — so the winged shadow told me.”

 “He is now sunk in unconsciousness,” said the magician.
-“When I command it, he will awaken and take possession of himself once more.”
+“When I command it, he will awaken and take possession of himself again.”

 “Would you care to try a real death?”

 “A real death?
-Nothing but deceptions.”
+Nothing but trickery.”

 “Like a surgeon, I too must pursue my studies,” said Zaprezs in a languid tone.
 The inspector looked about him and saw no one.
 “How is my servant faring?”